leobalter/DexterJS/docs/methods/timer.md

 # Dexter.timer()

-This function changes the default behaviour of setTimeout, setInterval, clearTimeout and clearInterval functions so you can manipulate the delay time through code.
+This function changes the default behaviour of setTimeout, setInterval, clearTimeout and clearInterval functions so you can manipulate time through code.
+The Dexter.timer() will not affect the [JavaScript timers](https://developer.mozilla.org/en-US/Add-ons/Code_snippets/Timers) that you previously declared.

-Lets suppose that you set the setTimeout for 3000ms, with Dexter.timer you can use Timer.tick function to forcefully make the 3000ms advance instantly , or if you have a setInterval of 1000ms, you can forcefully make the function run as many times you want using Timer.tick()
+Lets suppose that you set the setTimeout for 3000ms, with Dexter.timer you can use Timer.tick function to forcefully make the 3000ms advance instantly, or if you have a setInterval of 1000ms, you can forcefully make the function run as many times you want using Timer.tick()

 ### Timer.tick(number)